Individual Shared Responsibility Provision

 In general, the annual payment amount is the greater of a percentage of your household income or a flat dollar amount, but is capped at the national average premium for a bronze level health plan available through the Marketplace.
-You will owe 1/12th of the annual payment for each month you or your dependent(s) don’t have either coverage or an exemption.

 If you must make a payment, you can use the worksheets located in the instructions to Form 8965, Health Coverage Exemptions, to figure the shared responsibility payment amount due.
 For more information about determining the amount and reporting your payment on your tax return, see our Reporting and Calculating the Payment page.

 To estimate the amount of individual shared responsibility payment you may owe - see this shared responsibility payment estimator.